Everyone knows that drinking and driving can land you in jail. But what about having a drink or two, hanging out with your friends, and goofing off?

 - Determine whether the arresting officer acted appropriately

 An attorney can review the case and provide you with the legal options for resolving it.
 Your Alabama lawyer will research the facts of the case and present evidence in your defense if you go to trial.

-A good lawyer can improve the chances that the charges of public intoxication can be lessened or perhaps even overturned.
+A good criminal defense lawyer can improve the chances that the charges of public intoxication can be lessened or perhaps even overturned.
 A law firm can also help reduce the penalties should you be convicted.

 If you’ve been arrested for public intoxication, call the legal team at Coumanis & York.
 We have more than five decades of experience, and our firm is devoted to the idea that everyone deserves a strong representation in the Alabama court system.